kumahq/envoy-builds/README.md

 # ls
 envoy     readme.md src       usr
 ```
-3. Use `patchelf` to patch the binary:
+3. Use `patchelf` to patch the binary (the path is relative, you can use an absolute path if you need to):

 3.1.
 Installed by package manage (e.g. `apt-get install patchelf`)